 Whole foods have limited to no processing.
 These foods retain their nutrient value that may be stripped from processing.

 Tip: Try to swap one processed food for a whole food a week or try making something from scratch instead of buying it pre-made.
 For example, if a recipe calls for a can of soup, can you create your own whole food alternative from ingredients such as milk, yogurt, seasonings, etc. If you’re less creative in the kitchen, search for an alternative recipe without the canned soup.

 There are multiple factors outside of food that can affect your overall gut health.
 Medication plays a large role.
 Antibiotics, while useful, for certain ailments can kill off good bacteria in your gut.
 Ensure you are only taking antibiotics when medically necessary.
 Additionally, talk with your doctor or pharmacist about the use of probiotics when taking antibiotics to maintain your gut microbiome.

 Another factor that is often overlooked but hugely important for gut health is mindfulness and stress management.
 Our gut and brain are connected and high stress or anxiety can negatively impact gut functioning.
 Finding positive stress coping strategies can improve overall gut health.

 - Find a quiet space and take a few minutes of alone time

 Additionally, being mindful during your meal times and slowing down eating will help improve overall digestion.

 Every day we are learning more about the role of the gut microbiome in our overall health.
 It’s an exciting area of research.
 It doesn’t take a lot of changes to improve your gut health.
 Start with a few small changes and notice the difference.
-If you’re noticing your digestion isn’t working properly, it’s time to speak with a Dietitian for more specific advice!
+If you’re noticing your digestion isn’t working properly, check out this page and it’s time to speak with a Dietitian for more specific advice!